toidiu/toidiu.github.io/content/brag/teams/aws_transport_libs.md

 for applications it is not for libraries that need to cleanup possibly stateful resources.
 Solution was to run `--errors-for-leak-kinds=all` in tests.

-### s2n-tls Openssl 3.0 support
+### s2n-tls: Openssl 3.0 support
 **TODO expand on this work.** low https://github.com/aws/s2n-tls/issues/3442

-### s2n-netbench orchestrator
+### s2n-netbench: orchestrator
 **TODO expand on this work.** low

 ## Not mentioned in resume

-### s2n-quic Support min, initial, max MTU Some mobile networks will fragment
+### s2n-quic: Support min, initial, max MTU per connection
-and reassemble packets despite the DNF (do no fragment) flag.
+Some mobile networks will fragment and reassemble packets despite the DNF (do no fragment) flag.
 While this is a good thing for availability, it skews MTU probing measurements and results in dereased throughput due to packet loss.

 s2n-quic probes for the max mtu values on each network path and uses that to that when sending packets.
 Since mobile networks are essentially claiming larger